Consensys/doc.teku/docs/how-to/prevent-slashing/detect-slashing.md

 :::

-You might still consider these side effects a worthwhile trade-off of validator slashing detection, since it can prevent more slashing.
+You might still consider these side effects a worthwhile trade-off of validator slashing detection, since it can prevent a massive slashing.

 ## Logs